September 20, 2021 by Arden Montgomery

 - 2020 Château Montfrin ‘Paumiste’ Rosé – $18

 A courtside staple for sunny-skied tennis sessions, this rosé promises to replace mimosas as our brunch-drink-of-choice.
 Strawberries, peaches, citrus and sharp lavender invite you in through the nose, while pomegranate and savory herbs hold you there until the bottle has been drained.
-Light, tart, fragrant and fresh, this is the wine to have with your Lox Bagels.
+Light, tart, fragrant and fresh, this is the wine to have with bagels and lox.

 Best Wine for Salmon from Argaux

-Argaux paired with Vanessa Price to bring you a fun and effective way to learn about wine while munching on your favorite snacks.
-The title of Vanessa’s book, Big Macs & Burgundy, is meant as a gentle invitation to start thinking about your daily bread (guilty pleasures and all) and how you can elevate those take-out treats by drinking some truly awesome wine alongside.
-But her book also includes healthier and more refined fare, including recipes for our beloved fishy friend the salmon.
-Order your kit today and receive a copy of Vanessa’s book as well as 2 to 4 hand-picked bottles from the Argaux collection.
+And make sure to pick up Big Macs & Burgundy – Wine Pairings for the Real World by Vanessa Price to learn more about the art of food & wine pairing.
+It is meant as a gentle invitation to start thinking about your daily bread (guilty pleasures and all) and how you can elevate those take-out treats by drinking some truly awesome wine alongside.
+Her book also includes healthier and more refined fare, including recipes for our beloved fishy friend the salmon.